Frank Wills (security guard): Watergate hotel

 In June 1972, Wills, at the age of 24, was working as a private security guard at the Watergate office building on the shores of the Potomac River.
 This was the location of the Democratic National Committee (DNC) headquarters.
-In the one year that Wills had worked there, there had been only one attempted burglary.
+In the year that Wills had worked there, there had been only one attempted burglary.
 In fact, it was considered so safe that security officers in the building carried around only a can of mace.

 In the early hours of the morning of June 17, Wills noticed a piece of duct tape on one of the door locks when he was making his first round.
 The tape was placed over the latch bolt to prevent the door from latching shut.
 He removed the tape and continued on his patrol.
 Thirty minutes later, Wills returned to the door and noticed there was more tape on the same door.
 Without hesitation, Wills rushed up to the lobby telephone and asked for the Second Precinct police.
 The police turned off the elevators and locked the doors while accompanying Wills to search the offices one by one.
 Five men were found in the DNC offices.
 Wills recalled in 1997, "When we turned the lights on, one person, then two persons, then three persons came out, and on down the line."
 Details that emerged during their questioning and trials triggered the Watergate scandal.
 The five men arrested were Bernard L. Barker, Virgilio Gonzalez, Eugenio Martinez, James W. McCord Jr., and Frank Sturgis.

 Aftermath

 One story reports that after the Watergate break-in, he received a raise of $2.50 per week above his previous $80 per week salary.
 Another story states he wanted, but did not receive, a promotion for discovering the burglary.

 According to The New York Times, Wills quit his job because he did not receive a raise.
-He then struggled staying employed because media opportunities and appearances kept him away from work, most of which consisted of minimum wage jobs.
+He then struggled staying employed because media opportunities and appearances kept him away from work, most of which consisted of minimum-wage jobs.

 Wills played himself in the 1976 film All the President's Men.
-The book and film were based on Bob Woodward and Carl Bernstein's 1974 book accounting their investigation into the Watergate scandal.
-Wills also appeared briefly on the talk show circuit.
+The book and film were based on Bob Woodward and Carl Bernstein's 1974 book of the same name accounting their investigation into the Watergate scandal.
+Wills also appeared briefly on the talk-show circuit.

-Wills' log entry made on June 17, 1972, at 1:47 a.m. is memorialized in the National Archives.
+The log entry that Wills made on June 17, 1972, at 1:47 a.m. is memorialized in the National Archives.